 Practical Medical Conversations in Spanish

 The principle underlying this elective is that students most effectively improve their conversational skills by practicing speaking Spanish.
-This 5 session mini-elective is designed to build on an existing introductory-level background in Spanish language skills.
+This Professional Enrichement Course is designed to build on an existing introductory-level background in Spanish language skills.
 The course sessions use those basic skills and apply them while improving conversation skills, building toward the goal of being able to conduct a problem-focused medical interview with a Spanish-speaking patient.
 Students learn how to interview patients (in Spanish) about common medical conditions by practicing these conversations with native speakers.
 Beyond learning the vocabulary and sentence structure of these conversations, students also learn and practice strategies to communicate with patients when the two parties cannot quite understand each other – a common problem for novices in any language.

 Senior Clinical Electives with Spanish Immersion